-If you choose not to give up, but to find a way forward, to reflect on your decisions, experiences and mistakes, and start to fill in your gaps, you will find yourself slowly climbing the Slope of Enlightenment.
+If you choose not to give up but to find a way forward, reflect on your decisions, experiences and mistakes, and start to fill in your knowledge gaps, you will find yourself slowly climbing the Slope of Enlightenment.

 To remain on the slope requires work and discipline.
-A continuous process of self-evaluation and an absolute dedication to continuing growth and learning takes time, energy and effort.
+A continuous process of self-evaluation and an absolute dedication to continuous growth and learning takes time, energy and effort.

 Are you on the Plateau of Sustainability?

 At some point, continuous growth and learning become more than a habit; it becomes a part of you, a part of your very nature, your character.
 And this is when sustainability is achieved.
 You can calmly and confidently keep on carrying on!